m0lentum/molentum.github.io/content/notes/stuff-i-liked-in-2025/index.md

 It took me a while to decide whether or not I liked this one, but ultimately the skillful character writing and unusual depiction of magic won me over.

+**Adrian Tchaikovsky — Empire in Black and Gold** (Shadows of the Apt)<br/>
+A fantasy world where humans have taken on traits of various insects.
+Industrious Beetles, rigidly organized Ants, tiny nimble Flies, Mantis warriors, etc. etc. all threatened by an aggressively expansionist Empire of the Wasps.
+The worldbuilding is a fun and very detailed mix of steampunky industrial revolution -era technology with the various semi-magical insectoid features, and while the protagonists have a certain "young adult" flavor, the story isn't afraid to get as dark and brutal as a war story needs to.
+At the time of writing I'm halfway through the (quite long) series and still enjoying it a fair bit.

 ## Games